Generalized topological bulk-edge correspondence in bulk-Hermitian continuous systems with non-Hermitian boundary conditions: Recap of the Hermitian shallow-water model

 where $z=k_{x}+ik_{y}$ in this context.
 For abstract proofs $\zeta=i\zeta_{y}$ with real positive $\zeta_{y}$ is useful, and for numerical calculations around $\left|\mathbf{k}\right|\to\infty$, $\zeta=0$ suffices.

-From the bulk eigenmodes (\ref{eq:psi_inf_sol_q}) we see there is no non-vanishing, regular global eigensection, namely, at least two sections are required for the bulk eigenmodes to be well-defined on the compactified wavevector plane $\ar^{2}\cup\left\{ \infty\right\} \cong S^{2}$.
-Thus, the bulk dispersion bands carry non-trivial topology.
-It has been shown \citep{Graf2020} that the bulk Chern number for the upper band, denoted $C_{+}$, equals $2$, assuming positive $f,\nu$.
+From the bulk eigenmodes (\ref{eq:psi_inf_sol_q}) we see there is no nonvanishing, regular global eigensection, namely, at least two sections are required for the bulk eigenmodes to be well-defined on the compactified wavevector plane $\ar^{2}\cup\left\{ \infty\right\} \cong S^{2}$.
+Thus the bulk dispersion bands carry nontrivial topology.
+It has been shown {[}see Eq. (\ref{eq:Chern_in_SWM}) below{]} that the bulk Chern number for the upper band, denoted $C_{+}$, equals $2$, assuming positive $f,\nu$.
 Since $C_{+}$ is a bulk topological invariant, \emph{it is} \emph{independent of the boundary conditions to be discussed next}.